MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

 ### Containers for Systems Administrators

 Systems administrators can use containers to provide standardized environments for their development, QA, and production teams.
 By using containers, systems administrators abstract away differences in OS installations and underlying infrastructure.

+Containers help admins create an infrastructure that is simpler to update and maintain.

 ## What else do I get? ##